IPsec VPN Tunnels with Chassis Clusters

 Understand chassis cluster redundant Ethernet interfaces.
-See Chassis Cluster Feature Guide for SRX Series Devices.
+See Chassis Cluster User Guide for SRX Series Devices.

 An Internet Key Exchange (IKE) gateway needs an external interface to communicate with a peer device.
 In a chassis cluster setup, the node on which the external interface is active selects a Services Processing Unit (SPU) to support the VPN tunnel.
 IKE and IPsec packets are processed on that SPU.
 Therefore, the active external interface decides the anchor SPU.

 In a chassis cluster setup, the external interface is a redundant Ethernet interface.
 A redundant Ethernet interface can go down when its physical (child) interfaces are down.
 You can configure a loopback interface as an alternative physical interface to reach the peer gateway.
 Loopback interfaces can be configured on any redundancy group.
 This redundancy group configuration is only checked for VPN packets, because only VPN packets must find the anchor SPU through the active interface.

 You must configure lo0.x in a custom virtual router, since lo0.0 is in the default virtual router and only one loopback interface is allowed in a virtual router.

 Figure 3 shows an example of a loopback chassis cluster VPN topology.
 In this topology, the SRX Series chassis cluster device is located in Sunnyvale, California.
 The SRX Series chassis cluster device works as a single gateway in this setup.
 The SSG Series device (or a third-party device) is located in Chicago, Illinois.
 This device acts as a peer device to the SRX chassis cluster and it helps to build a VPN tunnel.